 Simple English definitions for legal terms

-Read a random definition: ancestor
+Read a random definition: continuing threat of harm

 The Madrid Agreement is a treaty that was created in 1890 to help protect trademarks internationally.
 This means that if a company registers their trademark in one country, it will be protected in all the other countries that are part of the treaty.
 The United States joined the treaty in 2002.
 The treaty also has another purpose, which is to prevent false or misleading information about where a product comes from.
 This helps to make sure that people know where the things they buy are really made.